tonehaven/checkstrumOLD/README.md

 # chordings
 **Find, describe, and display chord voicings for string instruments featuring necks and fretboards.**

+**THIS PROJECT IS NOT STARTED YET!
+IT IS JUST A SET OF THOUGHTS AT THIS POINT.**
 ## Project Objectives
 A python library of tools for:
 * machine-oriented description of string instruments